Colorrr34/Colorrr34/README.md

 - ⚡ Fun fact: ...
 -->

-Here is Ricky, an aspiring junior software developer interested in both frontend and backend engineering.
+An aspiring junior software developer interested in both frontend and backend engineering.

 I am building a project using mainly Javascript and PSQL for an backend operation.
 I am working to include frontend functionality to it in the future.
 In the mean time, I am learning Python and I will build a project with it in the future

-# Skills (Current):
+## Skills (Current):

 Languages: JavaScript, using Node.js and browsers as environment